 Next Generation 9-1-1 (NG9-1-1): An IP-based system comprised of managed IP-based networks (e.g., ESInets), functional elements (applications), and databases that replicate traditional E9-1-1 features and functions, and provide additional capabilities.
 NG9-1-1 is designed to provide access to emergency services from all connected communications sources, and provide multimedia data capabilities for Public Safety Answering Points (PSAPs) and other emergency service organizations.

 Resource-Priority Header (RPH): A SIP header field that may be used by SIP user agents, including Public Switched Telephone Network (PSTN) gateways and terminals, and SIP proxy servers to influence their treatment of SIP requests, including the priority afforded to PSTN calls.

+Priority Header: A SIP header field that is used to mark callback calls to increase the chances of reaching the emergency caller by allowing networks to use that marking to apply preferential treatment to those calls.
+See [RFC 7090] for further details.

 Acronyms & Abbreviations